AO554/ThinkPad-T440-OpenCore/README.md

 # ThinkPad T440 - OpenCore 0.6.2 Configuration
-My ThinkPad T440 Configuration Using OpenCore to boot Catalina.
+My ThinkPad T440 Configuration Using OpenCore to boot macOS Catalina.
 (Confirmed working for 10.15.7)

 SMBIOS is classed as a MacBook Air (13 Inch, Mid-2013) otherwise known as the MacBookAir6,2